Music in Me

 This Sunday, I felt the minister gave me a weird look.
 I did not see anyone in the church receive Communion on the tongue.
 Perhaps, I imagined the weird look, but I felt triumphant that I went through with it.

-On Monday though, I went to a different church and the priest acted strangely in my opinion.
-He picked up the Holy Communion and lifted his hand above his head, as he said, “The Body of Christ”, and then I stumbled over my response before I received the Communion on my tongue.
-I do not know his reasons.
-I cannot say. but it made me feel weird.
-In this church, some people receive Communion on the tongue on their knees, while other receive on the hand while standing.
-Could it be because I stood that he acted that way or perhaps something benign that I am not privy to?
+On Monday though, I went to a different church and the priest picked up the Holy Communion and lifted the Communion above his head, as he said, “The Body of Christ”.
+I stumbled over my response before I received the Communion on my tongue.
+It made me feel weird because I don’t recall a priest lifting Communion this high before giving it to me (although now in the far future I can say it was benign).
+It is not uncommon in this church for some people receive Communion on the tongue on their knees annd for others to receive on the hand while standing.

 On Wednesday, I decided to give it a go again at this same church and it was a total disaster.
 The minister was shorter than me, so I bent slightly, and she dropped the Communion before it reached my tongue.
 The second time, she got it.
 I was in shock and my day felt even more disagreeable than it was at that moment.
 I could not say my prayers completely and I left the church distracted.

 It has been weird for me so far.
 It should not even be.
 I grew up receiving Communion on the tongue in Nigeria and we would kneel at the altar rail, on the kneeler, which was in a semi-oval shape and separated the altar from the congregation.
-We had altar servers who walked with the priest, with a paten in hand to catch any accidental fall of the Communion when it is given to communicants.
+We had altar servers who walked with the priest, with a paten in hand to catch any accidental fall of the Communion when it is given to communicants downstairs (Upstairs, it was received on the tongue standing).
 I do not know if this is still the practice there because people started receiving on the hand when there was an outbreak of Ebola.
 I think people went back to receiving on the tongue after it was over, but I didn’t.
 When I went back in January, I received Communion on my tongue while standing, at a weekday mass.
 I think I might have been doing as I saw people do.
 A Sunday mass will be different there, with people using the kneeler.

 Anyway, as I walked to the bus stop, I considered that perhaps I was doing something wrong with the way I received Communion, so I decided to google, “How to receive Communion on the tongue”.
 There were things I never considered on the video I watched.